 Homeowners can sell their homes in one of two ways.
 Most homeowners use a broker.
 The broker lists the property for sale, helps establish the listing price, invites prospective buyers to see the home, helps review the condition of the home and what repairs might be needed, and helps negotiate the sales price.
 Real estate brokers should also help the buyer from the time of sale through the closing.
 Brokers usually get a percentage of the sales price, a commission, when the home closes.

-Home sellers can also try to sell the home themselves in order to try to save the broker’s commission.
+Home sellers can also try to sell the home themselves to try to save the broker’s commission.
 Often, there is a tradeoff.
 The seller must do a lot of the work the broker would do – so the tradeoff is time and effort versus money.

 In either event, broker or no-broker, sellers should consult with experienced Florida real estate lawyers when selling a home.